attackgoat/screen-13/README.md

     - Later: Each graphic operation will record what it wants, but all graphic operations before a command buffer submit will be grouped
     - Later: Resources currently in `def` will be created at runtime based on the operation graph
     - Later: Render passes will be constructed dynamically as well
+    - Later: Gently copy the light binning magic from Granite?
 - General:
   - TODO: fonts, models, textures, etc... should be loadable at runtime from regular files